 How Does The STACK Mastercard Work?

-Opening a new STACK account is easy…it took me only about 3 minutes total.
+Opening a new STACK account is easy…it took me only about 3 minutes.

 You will need your phone to download the STACK app and create an account after entering your basic personal details (No SIN is required).

 After you receive your card in the mail, you can activate it and load funds using either Interac e-Transfer, Visa Debit, direct payroll deposit, or free STACK-to-STACK transfers.
-Additionally, you can choose to load cash up at a participating Canada Post or retailer with your STACK QR code.
+You can also load cash up at a participating Canada Post or retailer with your STACK QR code.

 Since the STACK Mastercard is not a credit card, you do not need a good credit score to sign up.